Professor of Sociology

 Simon's research to date falls into the following interrelated areas of sociology and politics pertaining to the body, health and emotion; bioscience, biomedicine, biopolitics; media, culture and everyday/night life.
 He also has longstanding interests in social theory (particularly realist social theory, relational sociology, psychoanalytically informed social theory, and biologically minded social theory) and social research methods (both quantitative and qualitative), including newly emerging interests in biosocial methods and complexity within the biological and social sciences today.

-He has been notably active in recent years, as an outgrowth of his previous interests in body matters, in developing with colleagues sociological and interdisciplinary research agendas regarding sleep and society; see for example his recent discussion in Somatosphere and his latest RSA and Discover Society pieces.
-This in turn has been augmented through other interrelated strands of research (some early, others now well established) on the sociology and politics of pharmaceuticals; neuroscience; human enhancement; and new forms of monitoring, measuring, managing and optimising ourselves in the digital age.
+He has been notably active in recent years, as an outgrowth of his previous interests in body matters, in developing with colleagues sociological and interdisciplinary research agendas regarding sleep and society, including an early agenda-setting ESRC 'Sleep and Society' seminar series and other recent discussions and reflections on sleep matters and the politics of sleep in Somatosphere, the RSA journal and Discover Society.
+This in turn has been augmented through other interrelated strands of research (some early, others now well established) on the sociology and politics of pharmaceuticals; mental health and illness; neuroscience and human enhancement; and new forms of monitoring, measuring, managing and optimising ourselves in the digital age.

 Research awards to date include grants (as PI or CI) from funding bodies such as the ESRC, the British Academy and the NHS Executive, as well as the co-supervision of a number of successfully completed ESRC doctoral studentships and a current co-funded Warwick-Coeliac UK studentship.
-Another ESRC funded project on Medicated Sleep and Wakefulnes: A Social Scienfitic Investigation of Stakeholder Interests, Policies and Practices has also recently been completed.
+Another ESRC funded project on Medicated Sleep and Wakefulnes: A Social Scienfitic Investigation of Stakeholder Interests, Policies and Practices has also recently been completed and a new research bid on 'Chronopolitics Today' is currently in the early stages of development.

-To date, Simon has authored, co-authored or co-edited over 100 publications, including books, co-edited volumes, journal articles, as well as special issues of key journals such as Sociological Research Online (on sleep, gender and the lifecourse) Body & Society (on sleeping bodies), Sociology of Health & Illness (on pharmaceuticals and society), Subjectivities (on neuroscience and subjectivity) and Social Science and Medicine (on the sociology and politics of pharmaceuticals).
+To date, Simon has authored, co-authored or co-edited well over 100 publications, including books, co-edited volumes, journal articles, as well as special issues of key journals such as Sociological Research Online (on sleep, gender and the lifecourse) Body & Society (on sleeping bodies), Sociology of Health & Illness (on pharmaceuticals and society), Subjectivities (on neuroscience and subjectivity) and Social Science and Medicine (on 'pharmaceuticalization: problems and prospects').
 His most recent single-authored book is 'The Politics of Sleep: Governing (Un)Consciousness in the Late Modern Age' (2011, Palgrave Macmillan).
-He has also just finished a new co-edited Sociological Review Monograph on 'Biosocial Matters' (see 'Latest Publications' below) and is currently working on another new collaborative book project.
+He has also just finished a new co-edited Sociological Review Monograph on 'Biosocial Matters' and is currently working on another new collaborative book project.

 Williams, S.J., Coveney, C. and Meadows, R (2015) M-apping sleep?
 Trends and transformations in the digital age.
 Sociology of Health & Illness.
 37 (7): 1039-54.